 The College of Engineering and Mathematical Sciences offers instruction leading to the Bachelor of Science in Engineering degree.
-This degree is designed for those students desiring a program with a strong engineering science base in preparation for an interdisciplinary engineering specialty.
+This degree is designed for those students desiring a program with a strong technical science base and flexibility to pursue interdisciplinary applications of engineering in the humanities, arts, and sciences.
 Each student will be expected to declare a concentration before completing the first four semesters of study.
-At that time, the student and advisor(s) will plan an integrated series of courses directed towards the concentration.
-Possible concentrations include: aeronautical engineering, materials engineering, chemical engineering, computer engineering, power engineering, traffic engineering, geological engineering, mechatronics/robotics, etc.
+At that time, the student and advisor(s) will plan an integrated series of courses directed towards the concentration and tailored to the student’s interest.

 The Curriculum for the B.S. in Engineering

 Students must meet University requirements.
 Note that the University's Quantitative Reasoning (QR) requirement is built into the BS Engineering curriculum.
-Minimum of 120 credits required; 112-116 credits specified below.
+Minimum of 122 credits required.

 |BSE General Education Electives 1||9|